World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 8. Then top that with some cheddar and Mozzarella cheese.

-9. Cover the cheddar and Mozzarella with more meat sauce.
+9. Layering the very top: Cover the cheddar and Mozzarella with more meat sauce.

-10. Cover with the last 4 Lasagna noodles slightly overlapping one another.
+10. Add the last 4 Lasagna noodles, slightly overlapping.

 11. Followed by the remaining meat sauce.